 In addition, many of these workers earn near-poverty-level wages.
 Just consider these figures:

 The current staffing shortages also extend to nursing home roles.
-Nursing homes are losing nurses, dietary aides, and housekeepers who are being drawn to better-paying jobs at the likes of Amazon.
+Nursing homes are losing nurses, dietary aides, and housekeepers who, in recent years, have been drawn to better-paying jobs at the likes of Amazon.
+This trend is continuing.
 Here’s why:

 Senior patients, their families, and care institutions will face drastic consequences unless this trajectory can be stopped and reversed.